When are property taxes due?

 Pay by Mail, making sure your envelope is U. S. postmarked on or before the due date.
 If mailing close to the deadline, we strongly suggest that you have your envelope postmarked at the postal counter rather than dropping it in the box, to be sure it is properly dated.Only payments with a USPS postmark on or before the due date will be accepted as current.
 Please send the bill stub with your payment to help us process your taxes efficiently.

 Pay in Person at the Treasurer’s Office, 501 N. Maple Blackfoot, ID.
 Office hours are 9-5 Monday - Friday.
 We accept checks, cashier’s checks, money orders and cash.
 Credit and Debit cards are accepted for "in person" tax payments.
-There is a fee of 2.5% for credit cards and $3.95 for debit cards.
+There is a fee of 2.5% for this service.

 Pay by drop box at the entrance to the east parking lot for after-hours or weekend payments.
 The 5:00 p.m. deadline on December 20th and June 20th also applies to the drop box.